nikitab724/crisis-analysis/README.md

 UPDATES:
-Exposed port 8050 to run the Dash app along with 8888 for the notebook
+Exposed port 8050 to run the Dash app along with 8888 for the notebook UPDATED 4/21/2025:
+Exposed only port 8051 as that serves the main app, the rest are microservices that only communicate with each other
+- This also means that port 8050 isn't bound so you can't run the notebook

 Command to run the notebook is :
 **jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root**
+ONLY DO THIS IF YOU WANT TO MODIFY THE MODEL

+**When running the app, you need to start all the microservices first:** cd into proj-dev/app/live_demo and run the following scripts: model_server.py (does all entity extraction and location standardization through the supabase db) firehose_scraper_server.py (scrapes posts from bluesky) entry.py (puts it all together and handles data storage and grouping) dash_client.py (UI / frontend part) (instead of python run this command: gunicorn dash_client:server --bind 0.0.0.0:8051 --workers 4 --threads 2)

 Now, the docker container just runs "sleep infinity", so you can essentially control what you want it to do.

+Run gunicorn server instead of dash_client : gunicorn dash_client:server --bind 0.0.0.0:8051 --workers 4 --threads 2